 The Board, as a whole, is responsible for risk oversight, with review of certain areas being conducted by the relevant Board committees that report to the full Board.
-In fulfilling this oversight role, our Board focuses on understanding the nature of our enterprise risks, including our operations and strategic direction, as well as the adequacy of our risk management process and overall risk management system.
-There are several ways our Board performs this function, including: (1) receiving quarterly management updates on our business operations and financial results and discussing risks related to the business at each regular Board meeting, (2) receiving reports on all significant committee activities at each regular Board meeting, (3) evaluating the risks inherent in significant transactions, as applicable, and (4) receiving an annual report from our information technology personnel regarding potential cybersecurity threats and the status of our mitigation activities.
+In fulfilling this oversight role, our Board focuses on understanding the nature of our enterprise risks, including our operations and strategic direction, as well as the adequacy of our risk management process and overall risk management program.
+There are several ways our Board performs this function, including: (1) receiving quarterly management updates on our business operations and financial results and discussing risks related to the business at each regular Board meeting, (2) receiving reports on all significant committee activities at each regular Board meeting, (3) evaluating the risks inherent in significant transactions, as applicable, (4) receiving an annual report from management on its evaluation of our enterprise risk management, including management's identification of risks, determination of probability and potential impact of each risk and mitigation strategy, and (5) with our Audit Committee, receiving an annual report from our information technology personnel regarding potential cybersecurity threats and the status of our mitigation activities.
 Throughout the year, the Board received briefings and assessments of the Company's risks through regular interactions with our management and, from time-to-time, input from independent advisors, including, among other items, key risks related to:

-Business environment and market • Cybersecurity
+Business environment and market Cybersecurity

-• Compliance • Tax
+Compliance • Tax

 Human resources Health, safety and environmental

 • Treasury • Security

 Mergers and acquisitions • Legal

 Financial reporting • Strategy

-Our Board believes that full and open communication between management and our Board is essential to effective risk oversight.
+Our Board believes that full and open communication between management and the Board is essential to effective risk oversight.
 Management is available to address any questions or concerns raised by our Board on risk management or any other matters, and any member of management may be requested to attend any meeting of the Board or a committee of the Board, upon request of any non-management director.

 The Board conducts certain risk oversight activities through its committees, which oversee specific areas and provide reports to the full Board regarding such committee's considerations and actions.
 The Audit Committee reviews and considers financial, accounting, internal controls, and cybersecurity and regulatory compliance risks, including those that could arise from our accounting and financial reporting processes.
 The Audit Committee also reviews and monitors risks through various reports presented by our outsourced internal auditors and our independent registered public accounting firm.
 The Compensation Committee reviews and considers risks related to our compensation policies, including incentive plans, to determine whether those policies subject the Company to material risks.
 The Corporate Governance and Nominating Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks associated with our Board leadership structure, corporate governance matters, and environmental and social risks.
-For additional information regarding the Board and Audit Committee's oversight of cyber and related information technology security risks see "Item 1C.
-Cybersecurity" of our 2023 annual report.
+For additional information regarding the Board and Audit Committee's oversight of cyber and related information technology security risks, see "Item 1C.
+Cybersecurity" of our 2024 annual report.